fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### show dots ... when the title is to long.
 ### add to price validation that it doesn have commas but fullstops...

+### fix bug: email link doesn't open the email app in iOS
+### add some code for github security...
+### Use pictures in CategoriesScreen in the Card.
+This, is actually taken from the Meals app.

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer